postmatic/epoch/readme.txt

 == Changelog ==

+= 0.2.1 =

+- Fixed up all bugs and descending order as well as duplicating comments
+- Added in some more css to the light theme for increased compatability

 = 0.2.0 =

 - There are still some bugs in the Descending order.
 It's probably best to stick to Ascending for now.